studio1902/1902/content/collections/services/en/statamic-peak.md

 page_builder:
   -
     title: 'Statamic Peak'
     text: 'Peak is an accessible Starter Kit based on advancing insights, including all SEO and a11y best practices.
 I have converted all my knowledge of Statamic into this Starter Kit, so that developers all over the world can have a better experience and can contribute to improving the kit themselves.
-In this way we make the web better, more beautiful and more accessible together.'
+This way, we work together to make the web a better, more beautiful and accessible place.'
     type: introduction
     enabled: true
   -